AnghelLeonard/Hibernate-SpringBoot/README.md

      - use `mappedBy` on the parent\
      - use `orphanRemoval` on parent in order to remove children without references\
      - use helper methods on parent to keep both sides of the association in sync\
-     - use lazy fetch\
+     - use lazy fetching on both side of the association\
-     - use a natural/business key or use entity generated identifier and override `equals()` and `hashCode()` as [here](https://vladmihalcea.com/the-best-way-to-implement-equals-hashcode-and-tostring-with-jpa-and-hibernate/)
+     - use a natural/business key or use generated entity identifier and override `equals()` and `hashCode()` as [here](https://vladmihalcea.com/the-best-way-to-implement-equals-hashcode-and-tostring-with-jpa-and-hibernate/)\
+     - if `toString()` need to be overridden, then pay attention to involve only for the basic attributes fetched when the entity is loaded from the database

 -----------------------------------------------------------------------------------------------------------------------

 17. **[How To Use Query Fetching](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootQueryFetching)**